A WORLD WITH LESS FRICTION

 There are four basic approaches being used today to fight the counterfeiting problem in the lubricant field:

-The different approaches target different user groups and serve also different purposes.
+The different approaches target different user groups and also serve different purposes.

-Hunting for the golden bullet
+Hunting for the silver bullet

 We therefore believe that an effective anti-counterfeiting approach should include at least the following: